kmayerb/laminar/README.md

 #### Example 3: List of single iterables, single_total()
-`laminar.list_flow([laminar_examples.laminar_df[col] for col in laminar_examples.laminar_df.columns], laminar_examples.single_total)` returns `[675, 1800, 2925]`, which is a list of the totals for each column.
+`laminar.list_flow(laminar_examples.single_total, [laminar_examples.laminar_df[col] for col in laminar_examples.laminar_df.columns])` returns `[675, 1800, 2925]`, which is a list of the totals for each column.
 With this usage, a user can pass a list of iterables to `list_flow`; each iterable will be passed to its own process.
 This is useful for when a user intends to use the same function on multiple iterables, which can be columns in the same DataFrame, or independent lists.

 `columns_list = [laminar_examples.laminar_df[col] for col in laminar_examples.laminar_df.columns]`

-`result = laminar.list_flow(columns_list, laminar_examples.single_total)`
+`result = laminar.list_flow(laminar_examples.single_total, columns_list)`

 where